X

 Finally, his spirit came back to where he desired to be.

-It is to bring about a reconciliation with him, dedicate him to be the protector of the country.
+It is to bring about a reconciliation with him and dedicate him to be the protector of the country.

-This unique way of dedicating the grudge spirit is called “Goryo Shinko” (goryo’s vengeance), which we will take a look in the later section.
+This unique way of dedicating the grudge spirit is called “Goryo Shinko” (goryo’s vengeance), which we will look at in the later section.

 Alternatively, he was said to have transformed into an Ootengu (greater tengu).